 You can sign up for Covered California open enrollment anytime between November 1, 2022, to January 31, 2023.

 If you want to learn more about Covered California open enrollment or require assistance in signing up, contact us today or give us a call at (310) 477-5000.
 We look forward to helping you buy the best health insurance coverage during the open enrollment.
 We will also answer all your questions concerning your eligibility and Government subsidy so that you can make an informed decision.

 Looking for better health insurance coverage?
-EZ Center combines the best rates with the best coverage on health insurance in West Hollywood.
+EZ Center combines the best rates with the best coverage on health insurance in Hollywood.